 This is a program for faculty, staff, and students to show tangible support of the LGBT community on campus.
 Participation includes a 2-hour training, ongoing educational workshops, an Allies rainbow placard, and a very active Allies listerv.
 We have about 350 Allies on campus.
 Allies training sessions are held every other month.
 Each month an Ally of the Month is Chosen.
 This person is featured, with picture and short bio.
 This is distributed to the Allies listserv, to the Spectrum listserv, and is on display in the Hughes Trigg digital screens.

 “Tea Time” for the LGBT community.
 This is an informal social time for students, staff, and faculty to build community.
 This is held every other month (it rotates with Allies trainings).

 LGBT Resource Library

-We have an extensive collection of books, magazines, dvds with LGBT themes available to be checked out to the SMU community.
-Additionally, the Dallas newspaper, The Voice, and national magazine The Advocate are delivered weekly.
+We have an extensive collection of books, magazines, and DVDs with LGBT themes available to be checked out to the SMU community.
+Additionally, The Dallas Voice, The Advocate and Out are delivered weekly.

 Every Student Campaign

 We coordinated with about 6 different offices on campus that would work with LGBT students more directly than other departments (Women & LGBT Center, RLSH, Chaplain’s Office, Dean of Student Life, Access and Equity, CAPS, etc.) for issues of Discrimination.
 We created very bold Rainbow/SMU posters that say, “If you have experienced discrimination because of your actual or perceived LGBT status, we are here to help”.
 Every cooperating department has the posters up in their offices.
 We also made a giant banner/poster that we hang at the start of every semester in Hughes Trigg.